 Find out about how firms should handle complaints during coronavirus.

-We know that coronavirus (Covid-19) and the associated public health measures are causing many firms serious practical challenges, including in their operations dealing with consumer complaints.
+We know that coronavirus (Covid-19) and the associated public health measures have caused many firms serious practical challenges in their operations dealing with consumer complaints.

 This statement clarifies our position on complaint handling in the current circumstances.

-We reviewed this statement at the end of July 2020 and have re-published it with some minor additions and revisions.
-We intend to review this statement again by the end of October 2020 at the latest.
+We reviewed this statement in October 2020 and have re-published it with some minor revisions.
+We intend to review this statement again by the end of April 2021 at the latest.

 - Complaint handling capacity and priorities